gchudnov/swearwolf/README.md

 #### Table

-Extends a `Screen` with a `put` function that alows to draw a table on the screen:
+Extends the `Screen` with a draw operation to display a table:

 ```scala
 def put(pt: Point, table: Table, textStyle: TextStyle): Either[Throwable, Unit]
 ```

-A table takes `Seq[Seq[Any]` where each cell is converted to a string and displayed. `TableStyle` can be used to style the borders of a table.
+A table takes `Seq[Seq[Any]` where each cell is converted to a string and displayed. `TableStyle` can be used to style borders of a table.

 #### RichText

-Extends a `Screen` with a `put` function that alows to draw a rich text on the screen:
+Extends the `Screen` with a draw operation to display a rich text:

 ```scala
 def put(pt: Point, value: RichText): Either[Throwable, Unit]